- What are Linked lists?

 - Unlike arrays, linked list elements are not stowed at adjacent memory locations.

-- Linked Lists manages a few of the shortcomings of arrays of owning a fixed size as Linked Lists are dynamic.
+- Linked Lists manage a few of the shortcomings of arrays of owning a fixed size as Linked Lists are dynamic.

 Time and Space Complexity